QuiLL: An LLM-Based Vulnerability Assessment Framework for the Wild: Introduction

 \section{Introduction}

-LLMs based on the transformers architecture and pre-trained on large scale, diverse datasets have shown exceptional capabilities across variety of natural language processing (NLP) tasks, especially their decoder-only models such as GPT-4\cite{10}, DeepSeekR1\cite{51}, Claude\cite{52}, and Qwen2.5-Coder\cite{56}, which have shown remarkable performance in generative reasoning and understanding.
-Software source code vulnerability detection can be framed as an NLP task due to structural similarities, and recent research has applied transformers based model for the task of source code analysis, including vulnerability detection\cite{7,8}.
+With the rise of digitization and growing deployment of software systems in vital sectors like healthcare, finance, and national security, the issue of software vulnerabilities has assumed critical importance.
+Software vulnerabilities are growing at an unprecedented rate: in 2024, the National Vulnerability Database (NVD) recorded nearly 40,000 new vulnerabilities, marking the highest annual total to date \cite{nist_nvd_statistics}.
+Moreover, IBM reported a 10\% increase in the global average cost of a security breach (USD 4.88 million, up from USD 4.45 million in 2023) \cite{ibm_2024}.

-Software vulnerabilities, when exploited, cause serious damage.
-As an example in 2021, the Log4Shell vulnerability (CVE-2021-44228) in Apache Log4j \cite{63} exposed billions of devices to remote code execution attacks, affecting major tech companies like Apple, Amazon, and Microsoft, with an estimated global impact exceeding \$10 billion.
-Similarly, in 2023, one of the largest security breaches was caused by a critical SQL injection vulnerability (CVE-2023-34362) in MOVEit \cite{62}, a popular file transfer tool.
-It was exploited by the CLOP ransomware group.
-This single vulnerability breached the personal data of 77 million people across 2,600 organizations, causing over \$12 billion in global damage and seriously impacting U.S. government agencies and entire state systems.
-By using a proactive approach to detect vulnerabilities before they are exploited, organizations can help protect reputation, reduce costs, and safeguard sensitive data.
+Exploitable vulnerabilities not only cause significant losses in damages, but can also affect millions of users, and inflict considerable reputational damage to organizations.
+For instance, the recent Log4Shell vulnerability in Apache Log4j which exposed billions of devices to remote code execution attacks, affected major companies including Apple, Amazon, and Microsoft with estimated average per-incident response cost in excess of USD 90,000 \cite{63}.
+In another prominent example in 2023, hackers exploited vulnerabilities in MOVEit Transfer, a popular file transfer tool, impacting corporate and government systems, breaching personal data of 77 million people across 2,600 organizations, and causing over USD 9.92 billion in losses \cite{2023_moveit}.

-Traditional methods\cite{4,5,6} often miss complex or subtle flaws/vulnerabilities.
-In contrast, LLMs with their attention mechanism\cite{58}, diverse pretraining and reasoning capability offer a promising direction for vulnerability detection and mitigation.
-However, despite their capabilities, a key question is how robust are they in practice?

-To illustrate, consider the example in Fig.~\ref{fig:llm_limitation}, where a vulnerable function is misclassified as secure after only minor edits such as adding a benign library include or renaming variables. \cite{1} research findings reflect significant non-robustness in even the most capable models like ‘PaLM2’ and ‘GPT-4’.
-These models yield incorrect results 26\% and 17\%.
-These finding suggest that further advancement in LLMs is necessary before they can be used as general purpose security assistants.
-So, are current models truly ready for practical, in-context vulnerability detection and reasoning in the wild? \definecolor{bgcolor}{rgb}{0.95,0.95,0.95} \definecolor{codegray}{rgb}{0.1,0.1,0.1} \definecolor{keywordblue}{rgb}{0,0,0.6} \definecolor{commentgreen}{rgb}{0,0.5,0} \definecolor{stringpurple}{rgb}{0.5,0,0.5} \lstdefinestyle{customc}{ backgroundcolor=, basicstyle=\ttfamily , keywordstyle=\bfseries, commentstyle=, stringstyle=, breaklines=true, frame=single, showstringspaces=false, captionpos=b, language=C }